Edita Vilkevičiūtė

-Edita Vilkevičiūtė (born 1 January 1989) is a Lithuanian fashion model.
+Edita Vilkevičiūtė (born 1 January 1989) is a Lithuanian model.
+Throughout her whole career, she has appeared in 25 Vogue covers.
+In 2015, she was one of the highest paid models in the world thanks to the frangrace ads for Roberto Cavalli and Viktor & Rolf.

 Early life

 Vilkevičiūtė was born on New Year's Day in 1989.
 She has a younger sister who is an event planner, her father is a teacher, and her mother is a homemaker.
 Vilkevičiūtė described her childhood as "simple and perfect" with "a lot of nature around and forests."
 She learned instruments, played basketball, and rode horses.